Roland Levinsky: University of Plymouth

 He was appointed as Vice-Provost for Biomedicine and Head of the Graduate School of the college.
 He had over 250 scientific publications to his credit.

 On his appointment as the University of Plymouth's second vice-chancellor in September 2002, Levinsky set himself to lift the university from its then position as one of the leading post-1992 universities to rival much older and more research-intensive institutions.
 To do so, he was willing to take unpopular decisions, such as the concentration of the university's teaching (outside the health arena) in Plymouth itself, with the closure of its campuses in Exeter, Newton Abbot (the former Seale-Hayne Agricultural College), and Exmouth (the former Rolle College of Education, moved to Plymouth in 2008).

 These moves undoubtedly gave Plymouth more the structure of the longer-established UK universities, and its position in the education media's league tables rose sharply in his period of office.

 Death

-Professor Levinsky was killed on 1 January 2007 in an accident while out walking in stormy weather with his wife, on New Year's Day 2007.
+Levinsky was killed on 1 January 2007 in an accident while out walking in stormy weather with his wife, on New Year's Day 2007.
 High winds blew down overhead power cables in a field near his house in Wembury, and a live cable touched him, causing his electrocution.

 The new Arts building, opened in September 2007 was named The Roland Levinsky Building in his honour.
 A memorial fund was also established in his name.